lenesk/sokolova.dk/t-matching-of-adjectives-in-danish-in-front-of-the-noun-in-the-singular-indefinite.md

 > *et fuldt hus* = a full house <br>
 > *et fuldt glas* = a full glass

-Other cases then -t matching is not possible, is then the initial dictionary form of the adjective ends in -e:
+Other cases when t-matching is not possible, is when the initial dictionary form of the adjective ends in -e:
 > *en moderne lejlighed* = a modern flat <br>
 > *et moderne hus* = a modern house;